 A Conform action, along with the other Edit actions, are part of the optional, licensed Post Producer feature in Vantage.
-The Compose action uses the Edit Service to assemble and optionally transcode multiple video and still image files into a single output file, applying filters as specified by you.
+The Conform action, which is Vantage Cloud Port capable, uses the Edit Service to assemble and optionally transcode multiple video and still image files into a single output file, applying filters as specified by you.
 The input files and related specifications for the output file are all defined in a Composition XML file.
-This action is Open Workflow capable.
+This action is Open Workflow capable except when executing in Cloud Port mode.